ethanocurtis/MultiNotify/README.md

 ## Features

+## Global vs Personal Settings

+**Global settings** are managed by admins listed in `ADMIN_USER_IDS` in `.env` and apply to all users by default.
+They include global subreddit, flairs, keywords, RSS feeds, webhooks, quiet hours, etc.

+**Personal settings** can be set by any user and override the global settings for that user's notifications.
+A user can have their own subreddit(s), flairs, keywords, RSS feeds, digest mode, and quiet hours.

+**Priority:** Personal settings override global settings for the same category.
+For example, if a personal subreddit is set, the user will only receive notifications for that subreddit (plus their own feeds), ignoring the global subreddit.

+If the global subreddit is cleared, global Reddit monitoring is paused until one is set again.
+Personal subreddits still work.

 - Monitor any subreddit for new posts.
 - Monitor any number of RSS or Atom feeds.
 - Separate **keyword filtering** for Reddit and RSS (whole word matching, case-insensitive).